mohan-chinnappan-n/cli-dx/apex.md

-## How to get Apex Classes using DX ?
+## How to get Apex Classes and checking the sharing using DX ?

 ```
 ## content of apexClasses.soql